SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/01-working-with-openrefine.md

 > {: .solution}
 {: .challenge}

-**Important:** `Undo` the splitting step before moving on to the next lesson.
+**Important:** `Undo` the splitting and renaming steps and retain the white space trimming step before moving on to the next lesson (it may be several steps back).
 If you skip this step, your solutions for later exercises will not be the same as shown in those exercise solutions.